-Inspired by UNESCO’s medium-term (2022-2029) priorities (e.g. Africa, gender equality, and youth empowerment), and committed to the UN Decade of People of African Descent (2015-2024), the Global Humanity for Peace (GHfP) Institute has worked closely with the UNESCO Inclusion, Rights and Dialogue Section and the UNESCO Routes of Enslaved Peoples’ Project to jointly launch the Collective Healing Initiative.
+Inspired by UNESCO’s medium-term (2022-2029) priorities (e.g. Africa, gender equality, and youth empowerment), and committed to the UN Decade of People of African Descent (2015-2024), the overarching aims of the Collective Healing Initiative are:

-- to break the silence about historical brutality and dehumanisation of transatlantic slavery, coloniality, and continued structural violence
+- to break the silence about historical brutality of slavery, colonialism, genocide and continued structural violence

-- to confront economic deprivation, exclusion, poverty and vulnerability
+- to confront socio-economic deprivation, exclusion, and vulnerability

 - to challenge gender inequality, social injustice, and structural racism

-Currently, this Initiative consists of four mutually reinforcing iterative processes:
+Currently, the Collective Healing Initiative consists of four mutually reinforcing iterative processes:

 1. Collective Healing, Social Justice and Global Well-Being:

-- To launch inquiries in communities of African descent in three continents and explore community histories connected to the legacies of transatlantic slavery.
+- To launch intergenerational dialogue & inquiry pilots in communities in four continents and explore historical wounds connected to the legacies of slavery and colonialism.

 - To invite and gather narratives of resilience and examples of indigenous knowledge, wisdom and practices of collective healing.